 WHAT EXACTLY ARE YOU PAYING FOR?

-While timeshares, holiday ownership products or vacation club memberships should never be bought or thought of as a financial investment, the theory on saving money is pretty straightforward.
+While timeshares, holiday ownership products or vacation club memberships should never be bought or thought of as a financial purchase, the theory on saving money is pretty straightforward.

 After the initial outlay to purchase into a resort or club, your holiday accommodation costs should decrease with the annual savings accumulating over time.